 Dr. John R. Kettman, Ph.D.

 Dr. Kettman received his undergraduate degree in biochemistry at the University of California, Berkeley and completed his Ph.D. at Oregon State University under the advisory of T. E. King.
 He completed his postdoctoral work in immunochemistry with E. Benjamini and immunobiology with R. W. Dutton.
-He was a member of the Basel Institute for Immunology from 1972-1973 and spent twenty eight years as on the faculty of the Microbiology Department at The University of Texas Southwestern Medical Center at Dallas.
+He was a member of the Basel Institute for Immunology from 1972-1973 and spent 28 years on the faculty of the Microbiology Department at The University of Texas Southwestern Medical Center at Dallas.
 He currently serves as a Professor Emeritus in the Department of Immunology at The University of Texas Southwestern Medical School at Dallas.
-He was a co-founder of Luminex® Corporation and former Member of Board of Directors and is a partner and Member of the Board of Directors of Radix BioSolutions.
+He was a co-founder of Luminex® Corporation and is a former Member of the Board of Directors and is a partner and Member of the Board of Directors of Radix BioSolutions.
 He is author or co-author of over one hundred publications in reviewed scientific journals.

 R. Jerrold Fulton, Ph.D.